 Transportation: The sludge withdrawn from the septic tanks and latrine pits by the cleaners is disposed of in various places.
-Based on the survey from 2020, it was observed that about 66% of the respondents who use any kind of containment system, informed that faecal sludge (sludge from the septic tank or covered pit latrines) is disposed of in a dug hole covered with soil away from the house.
-Besides, 34% of sludge is disposed into the canal, river, drain and open ground.
+Based on the survey from 2020, it was observed that about 64% of the respondents who use any kind of containment system, informed that faecal sludge (sludge from the septic tanks or covered pit latrines) is disposed of in a dug hole covered with soil away from the house.
+Besides, 44% of sludge is disposed into the open environment like a canal, river, drain and open ground.